Ajinkya Rahane: Test career

-Rahane made his first Test ton at Basin Reserve, Wellington, New Zealand on 15 February 2014 against New Zealand.
+Rahane made his first Test ton at Basin Reserve, Wellington, New Zealand, on 15 February 2014 against New Zealand.
 India were in a difficult position when Rahane came to the crease at 156 for five and by the time he departed with 118 India were in a match-winning position ruined by Brendon McCullum's famous triple-century.
 "He had a mountain of first-class runs backing him, of course, but did he have what goes around by the queer name of X-factor?
 Did he have that extra edge in his game and personality that separates top-class international players from the rest?
 Was he merely humble, or was he unable to assert himself, unable to absorb real pressure?
 After his first two Test tours to South Africa and New Zealand, we can safely conclude it must be the former.
-Underneath that seemingly soft exterior lurks a solid Test batsman, and he was on display at the Basin Reserve", ESPN Cricinfo wrote in their analysis.
+Underneath that seemingly soft exterior lurks a solid Test batsman, and he was on display at the Basin Reserve", ESPNcricinfo wrote in their analysis.

 Rahane played in the Investec Test Series (India tour of England, 2014) in England.
 His previous overseas performances (in away Tests, Rahane averaged 61.83 having scored 299 in four Tests including a century and two fifties) earned him a place in the playing eleven over Rohit Sharma.
 He justified his selection by making his second century at the second Test match at Lord's Cricket Ground.
 Put in to bat on a green-top wicket by Alastair Cook, India collapsed to 140 for six by tea, only to be rescued by Rahane's century.
 He was supported by Bhuvneshwar Kumar, who scored a valuable 36, besides putting on 90 runs for the eighth wicket.
 In the process, Rahane became the fourth Indian batsman to post a Test century on his first appearance at Lord's, joining Sourav Ganguly, Dilip Vengsarkar and Ajit Agarkar.

 Rahane played in the 2014–15 Border-Gavaskar Trophy in Australia.
 In the third Test match at Melbourne, Rahane made his third Test hundred.
 He made 399 runs in four, including a century and two half-centuries against the opposition attack of Mitchell Johnson and Ryan Harris, the core of a bowling unit that famously won 2013–14 Ashes series 5–0.